Photo: Winemaker Brooke Blair (credit Stuart Bish)

 that respect.
 Mountains and lakes everywhere.
 I was so well received that it

 was not difficult for me to settle in.
 Vancouver

 I have now stayed for three years, which is an indication of how much I am enjoying it here.
 I bought a house in

-permanent resident of Canada
+permanent resident of Penticton

 at the beginning of the year.
 I plan on staying for a while.
 It’s a very up and

 coming region, just getting worldwide recognition now.
+Canada

 Even since I came over here, the bar has been continually raised.
 The more wineries that produce good wines, everyone has to do the same.
 In the past three years I have seen the quality levels increase.

-interview.
+It goes without saying that the quality of Okanagan wine has just continued to improve since that interview.
 Brooke shares in the credit for that.
 She will be missed but her native land gets a strong talent back.